-In some cases, a small amount of blood may seep intermittently from a fresh incision for up to twenty-four hours, especially if the animal is active.
+In some cases, a small amount of blood may seep intermittently from a fresh incision for up to 24 hours, especially if the animal is active.

 When should I become concerned?

-- Intermittent blood seepage that continues for more than twenty-four hours.
+- intermittent blood seepage that continues for more than 24 hours.

-What should I do if my dog is licking its wound or chewing the stitches?
+What should I do if my dog is licking his wound or chewing the stitches?

 "It is a misconception that dog's saliva is somehow antibacterial or will promote healing of a wound."

 If your dog chews or licks excessively, there is a danger of the stitches being pulled out or of infection being introduced into the wound.
 If your dog persists in licking its incision, you may have to purchase an Elizabethan collar to prevent this behavior (see handout “Elizabethan Collars in Dogs” for more information).
 Not surprisingly, many dogs find these collars strange at first and will attempt to remove them.
 However, after a short period most pets will settle down and tolerate wearing the collar.
 It is better to keep the collar on all the time, rather than to take it on and off.
 It only takes a few seconds of chewing for a dog to undo his stitches or damage the surgery site.
 If your dog does succeed in removing any of its stitches then please call your veterinary clinic as soon as possible.